 Texans vs. Chiefs: Three positives to build on

-Sep 13, 2015; Houston, TX, USA; Houston Texans running back Jonathan Grimes (41) runs with the ball as Kansas City Chiefs free safety Husain Abdullah (39) defends during the game at NRG Stadium.
+Sep 13, 2015; Houston, TX, USA; Houston Texans wide receiver Nate Washington (85) makes a catch as Kansas City Chiefs strong safety Eric Berry (29) defends during the first half at NRG Stadium.
 Mandatory Credit: Kevin Jairaj-USA TODAY Sports

 We heard all offseason how the Indianapolis Colts were going to be the new super team after signing over the hill running back Frank Gore and former Texan Andre Johnson.

 The fact is all the Colts did was put an old, injury prone power back behind a poor, finesse offensive line.
 Then they replaced an old receiver, Reggie Wayne (37), with a slightly less old Johnson (34).

 Of course, Gore was ineffective and got hurt.
 Then Johnson managed only 24 yards on four catches.
 Hey, I know, it was their first game right?
 Well it was also the first game for Texans new receivers Nate Washington and Cecil Shorts III, who both outperformed AJ in his first game with Indy.